Do you need an exercise test?

 What is exercise testing?
 What is the purpose?
 Why should you do it?
 There are many ways to assess or test your performance capabilities.
-In the CHD world, physician mostly want to know your VO2 or maximal oxygen uptake.
+In the CHD world, physician mostly want to know your VO2 or maximal oxygen uptake, or peak oxygen uptake.
 “What!
 Speak English,” you think.
 It is basically the highest amount of oxygen a person can consume.
-Your maximal oxygen uptake correlates with your maximal heart rate.
+Your maximal oxygen uptake correlates with your maximal heart rate .
 Having a low VO2 for your age can predict hospitalization so we want to have the highest we possibly can.
 No one wants to go to the hospital!
 Now, here’s the bad part. those of us with CHD will have a lower VO2 than most people our age.
 So do not compare yourself to the “norm” Compare yourself to you!
+Dr. Rachael Cordina references peak O2 uptake in her talk with me on the benefits of exercise for the congenital heart disease population.
 This test is usually done on a treadmill but can be done on a cycle or arm ergometer, or bike.
 You will breathe into a mask that is connected to a computer that analyzes the gases you breathe.
 The work load on the treadmill or bike will increase every few minutes until you can no longer continue.
 Your blood pressure will be recorded at various intervals.
 You will also be hooked up to the EKG so your heart rate and rhythm can be assessed.
 Why bother?
 Its difficult and expensive!
 Well, it is a great diagnostic tool for your physician.
 It lets her/ him know how strong your heart and lung are and what interventions, if any, may be necessary.
 Additionally, any arrhythmias that are caused by exercise will be detected.
 Also, if you want to compete at all, you want to know how hard you can go.

 You can also assess blood pressure, heart rate and rhythms by just doing a stress test.
 That’s what I am doing in the picture above.
 (Thank you Dr. Pinkstaff for your help!)
 This test is just like a VO2 max test except no mask, thus no gas analyzing.
 It is great to identify any arrhythmias that may be induced by exercise.